But if there’s a doubt maybe I can give out a thousand reasons why…

 I love Daryl Hall and John Oates.
-At this stage of my life I’m pretty certain that I’ve listened to the Private Eyes album in its entirety thousands of times.
+At this stage of my life, I’m pretty certain that I’ve listened to the Private Eyes album in its entirety thousands of times.
 And within that, the number of times I’ve played “Did It In A Minute” and “Italian Girls” in particular is, by any normal standard, sickly excessive.
 I’m not trying to scare anyone though the fact that I could easily live out the rest of my days without hearing another Dylan or Nirvana song but would invariably suffer painful withdrawal if I couldn’t hear “Kiss On My List” might.
 I remain enraptured by most of the same stuff everyone else is I suspect, the endless melodic genius of the tunes and Hall’s ridiculous vocal prowess chief among them but must acknowledge the standard cliche that applies here, namely that Daryl Hall & John Oates provided much of the soundtrack to all the wonder, fear and horror of my impressionable childhood and teen nightmare years.
-And though the songs weren’t necessarily coming from the viewpoint of a nerdy suburban girl who liked to draw for hours while sitting in a walk in closet, they totally spoke to me on some visceral level that I’m incapable of explaining coherently beyond the stuff I just described.
+And though the songs weren’t necessarily coming from the viewpoint of a nerdy suburban girl who liked to draw for hours while sitting in a walk-in closet, they spoke to me on some visceral level that I’m incapable of explaining coherently beyond the stuff I just described.
 Deep down it’s way, way more than all that.

 Disclaimer (or maybe warning): I confess that this essay features some of my personal history as it relates to the music of Daryl Hall and John Oates.
-I had to draw on a few experiences to establish context in several instances but have tried to keep things under control ( tried ).
-Believe me when I tell you that I am infinitely more interested in breaking down the moody, noir-ish magnificence of the “One on One” video then sharing self-important kindergarten anecdotes because seriously who cares.
+I had to draw on a few experiences to establish the context in several instances but have tried to keep things under control ( tried ).
+Believe me when I tell you that I am infinitely more interested in breaking down the moody, noir-ish magnificence of the “One on One” video than sharing self-important kindergarten anecdotes because seriously who cares.
 And I’ll just refer to them as H & O from here on in for ease of everything.
-While I’m going to reference some factual history as it relates to the overall sound and imagery in no way is this mess you are reading meant to serve as an actual history of the band.
-It’s a fan’s view of the sound, lights and colors emitting from H & O as seen through besotted and terminally faithful nerd eyes ( which hopefully one or two of you share ).
+While I’m going to reference some factual history as it relates to the overall sound and imagery, in no way is this mess you are reading meant to serve as an actual history of the band.
+It’s a fan’s view of the sound, lights, and colors emitting from H & O as seen through besotted and terminally faithful nerd eyes ( which hopefully one or two of you share ).

 Oh no, not sidebars: Yes sidebars, but mostly in spirit, because they aren’t situated physically on the side, they are just stuffed directly inside this essay thing.
 These “sidebars” feature ludicrous conspiracy theories, potentially embarrassing anecdotes as well as impossibly misguided counterpoints to popular opinions.
 The truly unhinged and wtf sidebars happen once we hit the ’80s so I hope you will stick it out until then.

-Listen to This ! : I attached links to the song titles mentioned within the album reviews so you can hear them as you read.
+Listen to This!: I attached links to the song titles mentioned within the album reviews so you can hear them as you read.
 It’s kind of like a poor man’s version of a museum tour.
 Plus there are links attached to some of the names mentioned within so if you want, you can get a little additional background.